 “Sarah’s fearless and talented, and I was drawn to her personality without even hearing her play,” said Lembo.
-“When I heard her sing and play guitar, I recognized an old soul, someone who can not only become a successful artist, but a world-class surfer as well.
+“When I heard her sing and play guitar, I recognized an old soul.
 Sarah has what it takes to make it, and I’m looking forward to working with her on doing just that.”

 After signing to Funzalo Records in early 2018 Rogo released “Live at Lestats West” a collection of her original songs recorded live at Lestat’s in San Diego, she is currently writing and recording the songs for her proper debut album due out in 2019.